History and Description of Milk Thistle

 5. Diabetes Support

 Some studies suggest that milk thistle may help people with type 2 diabetes by improving insulin sensitivity and lowering blood sugar levels.
-This can be especially beneficial for people looking for natural approaches to managing their diabetes.
+This may be especially beneficial for people looking for natural approaches to managing their diabetes.

 6. Anti-inflammatory properties